kaustubhk24/blog-portfolio/blog/2021-02-27-write-a-function.md

 slug: /write-a-function/
 ---
-An extra day is added to the calendar almost every four years as February 29, and the day is called a�_leap day_.
+An extra day is added to the calendar almost every four years as February 29, and the day is called a _leap day_.
 It corrects the calendar for the fact that our planet takes approximately 365.25 days to orbit the sun.
 A leap year contains a leap day.

 In the Gregorian calendar, three conditions are used to identify leap years: